Zipit Wireless

 Series A in 2007

-Cequent Pharmaceuticals is an early-stage biopharmaceutical company based in Cambridge, Massachusetts, focused on developing innovative RNA interference (RNAi)-based therapeutics to prevent and treat various human diseases, including inflammatory conditions and cancer.
-The company utilizes its proprietary TransKingdom RNA interference (tkRNAi) technology, designed to safely and effectively deactivate specific genes associated with diseases using non-pathogenic bacteria to deliver RNAi directly into cells.
-Currently, Cequent's lead drug candidates, which target colon cancer prevention and inflammatory bowel disease, are in pre-clinical development.
-Established in 2006, Cequent originated from pioneering research at the Institut Pasteur in Paris and the Beth Israel Deaconess Medical Center/Harvard Medical School.
-In 2010, the company was acquired by Marina Biotech, Inc.
+Cequent Pharmaceuticals is an early-stage biopharmaceutical company based in Cambridge, Massachusetts, specializing in the development of RNA interference (RNAi) therapies to prevent and treat various human diseases, including inflammatory conditions and cancer.
+Founded in 2006, Cequent is pioneering innovative therapeutics utilizing its proprietary TransKingdom RNA interference (tkRNAi) technology, which safely and effectively deactivates specific disease-causing genes.
+This technology employs non-pathogenic bacteria to produce and deliver RNAi directly into cells.
+Currently, Cequent's leading drug candidates are in pre-clinical development, specifically targeting colon cancer prevention and inflammatory bowel disease.
+The company's scientific foundation is rooted in significant research conducted at the Institut Pasteur in Paris and the Beth Israel Deaconess Medical Center/Harvard Medical School.

 Kiora Pharmaceuticals